Sign In / Sign Out

 - Map and Locations

-Michael O’Keeffe was born in Bury St Edmunds, England 3rd April, 1934.
-He is now a citizen of the United States of America.
+Michael O’Keeffe was born in Bury St Edmunds, England 3rd April, 1934, but became a citizen of the United States of America.
 He attended Bristol University, England.
 B.Sc.
 1954; Ph.
 D., 1958 (mentor F. S. Stone).
 Postdoctoral Research Indiana University (mentor W. J. Moore).
 1960-62.
-Since 1963 he has been at Arizona State University where he is currently Regents Professor Emeritus in the School of Molecular Science.
+He joined Arizona State University in 1963, where he was a Regents Professor Emeritus in the School of Molecular Science.

-His research interests include materials chemistry.
+His research interests included materials chemistry.
 Crystal chemistry.
 Special interest in geometry of periodic structures (nets, tilings, surfaces and weavings) and their relevance to materials design.

-O'Keeffe has published three books and more than 300 refereed papers.
-His is highly cited (over 100,000 citations and h over 100).
+O'Keeffe published three books and more than 300 refereed papers.
+His was highly cited (over 100,000 citations and h over 100).

-Among his honors are the 2019 Gregori Aminoff Prize (Swedish Royal Academy); the Bernal Distinguished Lecturer, Limerick University, 2017; the World Class Professorship, KAIST, Korea, 2013; Newcomb Cleveland Prize (American Association for the Advancement of Science) 2007; Regents’ Professor, Arizona State University 1994; and D. Sc. “for excellence in published research” Bristol University, 1976.
+Among his honors:the 2019 Gregori Aminoff Prize (Swedish Royal Academy); the Bernal Distinguished Lecturer, Limerick University, 2017; the World Class Professorship, KAIST, Korea, 2013; Newcomb Cleveland Prize (American Association for the Advancement of Science) 2007; Regents Professor, Arizona State University 1994; and D. Sc. “for excellence in published research” Bristol University, 1976.